 Probably not.
 There is a period of liability that starts the April after you graduate or leave the course.
-This ends after 25 years for students from England/Wales/NI or 35 years for those from Scotland.

-If you never earn above the threshold, or don't pay it all back within the period of liability, any outstanding amount is written-off www.uws.ac.uk/ fundingadvice
+This ends after 30 years for students from Scotland, but can differ for other students, depending on where you are from and when you started your studies.
+If you never earn above the threshold, or don't pay it all back within the period of liability, any outstanding amount is written-off.